sebge-1/biblio-app/readme.md

 Celebrate your success after your pull request is merged!

 # Where can I go for help?
-If you need help, you can direct question to sebgertz@gmail.com
+If you need help, you can raise an issue on this repo.

 # Licence